erithmetic/erica.works/_posts/2024-03-16-programming-the-multiverse-part-3.markdown

 $$\ket{\psi} = a\ket{0} + b\ket{1}$$

 If you recall, we pronounce it "ket-zero" and "ket-one."
-We're using "bra-ket" notation here.
+Here we're using **Bra-Ket Notation**.
 No, this does not have anything to do with anesthesia and intimate apparel, it's just signifying that we're talking about vectors (more on that later).
+It's also called **Dirac Notation**.

 The variables _a_ and _b_ are called the **Probability Amplitude**.
 The way this formula works is that _a_ and _b_ have to add up, such that $$\vert{a}\vert^{2} + \vert{b}\vert^{2} = 1$$.
 So in this formula, the total probability is 1 (100%) and the squares of the probabilities, _a_ and _b_ add up to 1.